josepht96/learning/notes/k8s/CKAD.md

 .spec.revisionHistoryLimit is an optional field that specifies the number of old ReplicaSets to retain to allow rollback.
 These old ReplicaSets consume resources in etcd and crowd the output of kubectl get rs.
 The configuration of each Deployment revision is stored in its ReplicaSets; therefore, once an old ReplicaSet is deleted, you lose the ability to rollback to that revision of Deployment.
 By default, 10 old ReplicaSets will be kept, however its ideal value depends on the frequency and stability of new Deployments.

 More specifically, setting this field to zero means that all old ReplicaSets with 0 replicas will be cleaned up.
 In this case, a new Deployment rollout cannot be undone, since its revision history is cleaned up.

+### Network policies

+If you want to control traffic flow at the IP address or port level (OSI layer 3 or 4), then you might consider using Kubernetes NetworkPolicies for particular applications in your cluster.
+NetworkPolicies are an application-centric construct which allow you to specify how a pod is allowed to communicate with various network "entities" (we use the word "entity" here to avoid overloading the more common terms such as "endpoints" and "services", which have specific Kubernetes connotations) over the network.
+NetworkPolicies apply to a connection with a pod on one or both ends, and are not relevant to other connections.

+The entities that a Pod can communicate with are identified through a combination of the following 3 identifiers:

+Other pods that are allowed (exception: a pod cannot block access to itself) Namespaces that are allowed
+IP blocks (exception: traffic to and from the node where a Pod is running is always allowed, regardless of the IP address of the Pod or the node)
+When defining a pod- or namespace- based NetworkPolicy, you use a selector to specify what traffic is allowed to and from the Pod(s) that match the selector.

+Meanwhile, when IP based NetworkPolicies are created, we define policies based on IP blocks (CIDR ranges).